Xtrendence/X-LANDrop/README.md

 # X:/LANDrop

-An AirDrop-like web application that runs on NodeJS, and is wrapped with ElectronJS to allow for cross-platform functionality.
+An AirDrop-like web application that runs on Node.js, and is wrapped with ElectronJS to allow for cross-platform functionality.

 Starting the application hosts a server on the user's device.
 There are two ways devices can interact with one another: